Reducing measurements in quantum erasure correction by quantum local recovery

 Let $\mathring{V}_I = \{ v \in \mathring{V}$ : there exists \textit{some} $e \in I$ such that $v \in e\}$, and $F_I = \{ f \in F$ : there exists \textit{some} $e \in I$ such that $e \in f\}$.
-We have $\mathring{V}_{I} = \mathring{V} \setminus \mathring{V}_{\overline{I}}$ and $F_I = F \setminus F_{\overline{I}}$. \begin{corollary} The linear space generated by $\{ \mathbfit{f}$ : $f \in F_I \}$ can be used as $D_X$ in Proposition \ref{prop2}, and that generated by $\{ \mathbfit{v}$ : $v \in \mathring{V}_I \}$ can be used as $D_Z$ in Proposition \ref{prop2}.
+We have $\mathring{V}_{I} = \mathring{V} \setminus \mathring{V}_{\overline{I}}$ and $F_I = F \setminus F_{\overline{I}}$. \begin{corollary} The linear space generated by $\{ \vec{f}$ : $f \in F_I \}$ can be used as $D_X$ in Proposition \ref{prop2}, and that generated by $\{ \vec{v}$ : $v \in \mathring{V}_I \}$ can be used as $D_Z$ in Proposition \ref{prop2}.
 We have

-\end{corollary} \textbf{Proof.} Since $(V,E,F)$ is not a general undirected graph but a tiling on a surface, for each each edge $e$, there are at most two vertexes and two faces adjacent to $e$, which implies $| F_I| \leq 2|I|$ and $| \mathring{V}_I| \leq 2|I|$.
-The rest of claims follows easily from the above. \myqed
+\end{corollary} \begin{spiproof} Since $(V,E,F)$ is not a general undirected graph but a tiling on a surface, for each edge $e$, there are at most two vertexes and two faces adjacent to $e$, which implies $| F_I| \leq 2|I|$ and $| \mathring{V}_I| \leq 2|I|$.
+The rest of claims follows easily from the above. \end{spiproof}

 \begin{remark} The total number of measurements is at most $4|I|$ to correct erasures at $I$ in our method in Section \ref{sec62}, which is larger than the value $2|I|$ given in Theorem \ref{rem12}.
-This difference in those numbers comes from the facts $(D_Z \times D_X) \cap \mathbf{F}_p^{\overline{I}} \neq \{\mathbf{0}\}$, which was required in Theorem \ref{rem12}.
-In Section \ref{sec63} we show a procedure to compute a fewer observables to identify erasures at $I$ with computational complexity $O( n^3)$. \end{remark}
+This difference in those numbers comes from the fact $(D_Z \times D_X) \cap \mathbf{F}_p^{\overline{I}} \neq \{\mathbf{0}\}$, which was required in Theorem \ref{rem12}.
+In Section \ref{sec63} we show a procedure to compute fewer observables to identify erasures at $I$ with computational complexity $O( n^3)$. \end{remark}